-- To log ON/OFF as a different user, touch the user icon in the bottom right corner. - To go to a new menu, touch its tab at the top of the page. - To go to a submenu, touch its tab located above the status bar. - To see more options in pull-down menus, touch - To select an option in a list, touch the option text. - To begin entering text such as serial numbers, touch the entry box. - To escape without change from a pull-down list, touch menu background. - Leaving a menu automatically saves its current settings. - Touch checkboxes to toggle on or off. - Touch (2) to jump to the Status menu at any time.
+- To log on/off as a different user, touch the user icon in the bottom right corner. - To go to a new menu, touch its tab at the top of the page. - To go to a submenu, touch its tab located above the status bar. - To see more options in pull-down menus, touch ▼. - To select an option in a list, touch the option text. - To begin entering text such as serial numbers, touch the entry box. - To escape without change from a pull-down list, touch menu background. - Leaving a menu automatically saves its current settings - Touch checkboxes to toggle ON or OFF. - Touch o to jump to the Status menu at any time.